 Hawkeye will require a court-ordered subpoena to release any other information concerning a student’s record.

-Students who do not wish Hawkeye to release directory information should complete a Request to Prevent Disclosure of Directory Information form with the Student Records and Registration office.
+Students who do not wish Hawkeye to release directory information should complete a Request to Prevent Disclosure of Directory Information form [pdf] with the Records and Registration office.

 Another exception to the consent requirement is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by Hawkeye in administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom Hawkeye has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Additional exceptions to the consent requirement are Hawkeye may forward educational record information to requesting institutions in which the student seeks or intends to enroll if the information is necessary to protect the health or safety of the student or other individuals.